 While researchers continue to study the relationships between sleep and the immune system, these effects demonstrate how closely interlinked they are and how the immune system can harness sleep to improve its ability to fight off infection.

 How Can You Improve Sleep and Strengthen Your Immune System?

 Given the importance of sleep for immune function, making it a priority to get a sufficient amount of uninterrupted sleep every night can work to strengthen your immune system.

-Improving sleep often starts by focusing on your habits, routines, and sleeping environment.
+Improving sleep often starts by focusing on your habits, routines, sleeping environment, and even whether you have the best mattress for your needs.
 Collectively, this is known as sleep hygiene, and even straightforward steps, such as having a consistent sleep schedule and avoiding using cell phones and tablets in bed, can make it easier to get a good night’s sleep.

 People with chronic or severe sleeping problems or issues with recurring illnesses should talk with a doctor.
 A doctor can work to identify an underlying cause and the best measures to address it.

 People with sleep disorders like insomnia may benefit from a treatment like cognitive behavioral therapy for insomnia (CBT-I).
 This approach works to reduce negative thoughts about sleep and promotes healthy sleep and reduced signs of inflammation.

 Relaxation techniques, including mind-body methods like yoga or tai chi, have also shown positive results in improving sleep while enhancing immune system function, including boosting vaccine response and decreasing indicators of systemic inflammation.